 The California Supreme Court has final say in lawyer discipline matters, but the state's highest court defers to recommendations made by the State Bar Court.2

-Conviction proceedings originate in the Bar Court's Review Department (as opposed to the Hearing Department) upon filing of a certified copy of a record of conviction by the State Bar's Office of the Chief Trial Counsel ("OCTC").3
+Conviction proceedings originate in the Bar Court's Review Department (as opposed to the Hearing Department) upon the filing of a certified copy of a record of conviction by the State Bar's Office of the Chief Trial Counsel ("OCTC").3

 The 2009 Report on the State Bar of California Discipline System defines "conviction referral" as: